-Shelley Marshall’s award-winning one-woman play Hold Mommy’s Cigarette, a dark comedy about life, mental illness and survival.
+Shelley Marshall’s award-winning one-woman play Hold Mommy’s Cigarette is a dark comedy about life, mental illness and survival.

-This is a stunning story of an unfiltered life, written and performed by Shelley Marshall, directed by Linda Kash.
+This is a stunning story of an unfiltered life, written and performed by Shelley Marshall of Bear River and directed by Linda Kash.
 It took 10 years for Hamilton-born Marshall to create the work, the worthwhile result of resilience, recovery, and reflection while exploring many the genres of performance; clown, stand-up, improv, buffoon, and play.

 Marshall, who has recently settled in Bear River, Nova Scotia, invites you to come to her show with an open mind and promises you’ll leave with a full heart.

 Reserved seating.
 Tickets on sale in advance online, by phone, at the Theatre, and at the door.

 Thank you to our generous Winter-Spring 2019 Partners!